Frequently Asked Questions

 Dogs go into heat about every 6 months.
 The heat cycle lasts about 3 weeks.

-Cats generally experience their first heat at around 6 months of age and will repeatedly cycle unless spayed.
+Cats generally experience their first heat at around 4-5 months of age and will repeatedly cycle unless spayed or impregnated.

 Can litter mates get pregnant?